chocolatetoothpaste/camino/README.md

     camino.route( "/profile", user.init );

     camino.listen( window, { history: !!( window.history.pushState ) } ); // or just set it to true if you like

+    // using the Camino.event object
+    window.addEventListener( camino.event.request, function() {
+        // replace page body with a spinner...?
+    });

     // write your own vanilla JS, but here's the super-simple jQuery version
     $( function() {